jglovier/jglovier.github.io/process/index.md

 All of this become a product design brief that the team can reference to track the ongoing evolution of the project.
 The brief is an important step that initiates a sub-process of clarification, alignment, and internal negotiation that will continue throughout the project.

-## Exploration
+## Explore 🤔💭

-After we have a product design brief and have agreed on scope, sequencing, and priorities, the next stage in the process is **exploration**.
+After we have a product design brief and have agreed on scope, sequencing, and priorities we can start to explore solutions.

 In this phase we begin to explore solutions to the problem.
 It's all about imagining what is possible, and then using signal from what we've learned so far to further negotiate with cross-functional leads on scope and execution.